Information for term Mentoring Youth & Raising Social Awareness

 ActivitiesClick to Open

-- Enjoy weekend trips with Dominican peers to whitewater raft, swim in waterfalls, and snorkel at Cayo Arena, the sand key.
+- Enjoy weekend trips with Dominican peers to whitewater raft, swim in waterfalls, and snorkeling in the warm waters of the Caribbean at Cayo Arena, the sand key. .

 - Check out Dominican art at Centro Leon.